gadget78/ledger-live-toml-updating/README.md

 ### Editing index.html:

-Replace .well-known/xahau.toml with the correct TOML file path (use xrp-ledger.toml for Mainnet)
+Replace .well-known/xahau.toml with the correct TOML file path (use xrp-ledger.toml for xrpl Mainnet)

 # PART 3, Starting the Script,

-To run the script,
+To run the script you have many options

-if you want to run in 'listener' mode type, have `load_mode = 'listener'` in the update.py setting, and do `nohup python3 listener.py &` this then updates the .toml file depending on the ledger action
+- if you want to trigger update every ledger close, then have `load_mode = 'listener'` in the update.py setting, and do `nohup python3 listener.py &` this then updates the .toml file depending on the ledger action

-if you want to update the .toml file at regular intavals, set `load_mode = 'standalone'`, and adjust `wait_time = 60` in updater.py file, and then do `nohup python3 update.py`
+- if you want to update the .toml file at regular intervals, set `load_mode = 'standalone'`, and adjust `wait_time = 60` in updater.py file, and then do `nohup python3 update.py`

+- or another method, have `load_mode = 'listener'` set in update.py file, and then setup a cronjob with the time frame you want, for example a entry of `*/15 * * * * /usr/bin/python3 /root/xahl-node/updater.py` would run updater every 15 minutes.

+- or manuall by a simple `python3 update.py` (make sure file has correct run permission `chmod +x update.py`)

 ### Stopping the Script: